Showing posts sorted by relevance for query filthy floor. Sort by date Show all posts

 OMG you guys, I have been so discombobulated for this entire year so far!

-Right at the beginning of the year, it was finally our turn with the construction crew Matt had first contacted back in... oh, March 2020 or so.
+Right at the beginning of the year, it was finally our turn with the construction crew my partner had first contacted back in... oh, March 2020 or so.
 Turns out that EVERYONE felt like a global pandemic was a great time to get those nagging home renovation issues taken care of!

 We desperately needed to have our main shower retiled, and it turned out when they finally demolished the shower that we ALSO desperately needed to have several joists, several walls, and the floor in three different rooms replaced because that shower had also apparently been leaking into our subfloor for years.